 Your time is precious in preparing for your upcoming wedding.
-To make the most out of your time, here are a few things to prepare for your invitation appointment.
+Here are a few things to prepare for your invitation appointment to make the most out of your time.

 Firstly, your invitation consultant is there to assist you in finding just the perfect invitation to set the tone for your special event.
-Any information you can provide to your consultant in advance is going to maximize the effectiveness of your overall experience.
-Maximizing your time and minimizing your stress is the key to a seamless and effortless meeting.
-A few things to consider and share with your invitation consultant before your appointment.
+Any information you can provide to your consultant in advance will maximize the effectiveness of your overall experience.
+Maximizing your time and minimizing your stress is the key to a seamless and effortless meeting—a few things to consider and share with your invitation consultant before your appointment.

 Your invitation is the prelude to set the tone for your wedding.
-It is the first item people will see that will give a glimpse into your overall feel and style of your event.
-It will give your guests a clear indication of the type of wedding it will be.
-Weather its casual, formal, black tie or something in between.
-With thousands of invitation styles out there, finding the right one to evoke the overall feel is no small fete.
+The first item people will see will give a glimpse into your overall feel and style of your event.
+It will give your guests a clear indication of the type of wedding it will be—whether it's casual, formal, black tie, or something in between.
+With thousands of invitation styles out there, finding the right one to evoke the overall feel is no small feat.